Brake pedal get mushy and goes to the floor if not pumped

 • 1 POST

-I have replaced the brake booster and master cylinder and brake lines, I have bled the brakes; back passenger, back driver, front passenger, front driver.
-About six times and when the car is not started I have partial pedal but when I start the car I have no pedal at all.
+I have replaced the brake booster and master cylinder and brake lines, I have bled the brakes; back passenger, back driver, front passenger, front driver. about six times and when the car is not started I have partial pedal but when I start the car I have no pedal at all.

-Thursday, February 18th, 2021 AT 5:59 PM (Merged)
+Feb 18, 2021 at 5:59 PM (Merged)

 SCGRANTURISMO